 The results of the CAPRI energy module can be displayed in various ways and on different levels.
-0 gives an overview.
+Table 31 gives an overview.
 Further down, each parameter is shown in more detail.

-Parameter Parameter Unit Description Availability Energy per CAPRI activity unit MJ/ha; MJ/head Covers all energy requirements necessary for one CAPRI activity unit per year Region-specific and activity-specific; weighted averages on NUTS-0 and EU level Energy per CAPRI output unit MJ/kg All energy requirements for one CAPRI activity unit are divided by the output level; allocation between main product and by-products is carried out for a number of activities Region-specific and activity-specific; weighted averages on NUTS-0 and EU level Energy efficiency - Type "energy" MJ/MJ The output level of a CAPRI activity is assessed by its energy content (See Chapter 7.3.3) whereas allocation between main product and side-products is done for some activities.
+Parameter Parameter Unit Description Availability Energy per CAPRI activity unit MJ/ha; MJ/head Covers all energy requirements necessary for one CAPRI activity unit per year Region-specific and activity-specific; w eighted averages on NUTS-0 and EU level Energy per CAPRI output unit MJ/kg All energy requirements for one CAPRI activity unit are divided by the output level; allocation between main product and by-products is carried out for a number of activities Region-specific and activity-specific; w eighted averages on NUTS-0 and EU level Energy efficiency - Type "energy" MJ/MJ The output level of a CAPRI activity is assessed by its energy content (See Chapter 7.5.3) whereas allocation between main product and side-products is done for some activities.
 The result is divided by all energy requirements of the CAPRI activity unit.
-In short: Energy output (per kg) divided by energy input (per kg) Region-specific and activity-specific; weighted averages on NUTS-0 and EU level Energy efficiency - Type "Finance" energy content (See Chapter 7.3.3) whereas allocati Aggregated on NUTS- II, NUTS-0 and EU level assess wherea product over th CAPRI levels shows (OUTP The output level of all CAPRI activities of a region are assessed by its energy contents (See Chapter 7.3.3) whereas allocation between main product and side- products is done for some activities and then sum up over the region.
+In short: Energy output (per kg) divided by energy input (per kg) Region-specific and activity-specific; w eighted averages on NUTS-0 and EU level Energy efficiency - Type "Finance" MJ/€ The output level of a CAPRI activity is assessed by its energy content (See Chapter 7.5.3) whereas allocation betw een main product and side-products is done for some activities.
+The result is divided by the income for the activity.
+Aggregated on NUTS- II, NUTS-0 and EU level Energy balance ΓM The output level of all CAPRI activities of a region are assessed by its energy contents (See Chapter 7.5.3) whereas allocation between main product and side- products is done for some activities and then sum up over the region.
 The input energy requirements for all CAPRI activities are multiplied with the relevant activity levels and then sum up over the region.
 The result shows energy requirements (INPUT) and energy output (OUTPUT).
 Imports and exports of energy can be shown separately.
-3) P III Y It It Energy requirements- MJ/ha; MJ/head On an activity-based, regional level, the composition of total energy requirements can be shown on an Region-specific and activity-specific;
+Aggregated on EU level Energy requirements- overview MJ/ha; MJ/head On an activity-based, regional level, the composition of total energy requirements can be shown on an aggregated level.
+Region-specific and activity-specific; w eighted averages on NUTS-0 level

-Energy module results structure
+Table 31 Energy module results structure

-overview aggregated level. weighted averages on NUTS-0 level Energy requirements- detail MJ/ha; MJ/head On an activity-based, regional level, the composition of total energy requirements can be shown on in detail.
-Region-specific and activity-specific; weighted averages on NUTS-0 level Energy input units Input unit/ha; Input unit/head On an activity-based, regional level, the composition of input units driving the energy needs can be shown in detail Region-specific and activity-specific; weighted averages on NUTS-0 level Energy content products MJ/kg product On an activity-based level, the energy content for products can be shown; energy assessment of output is based on this parameter; Energy content is assumed being equal throughout all NUTS-II regions.
+Energy requirements- detail MJ/ha; MJ/head On an activity-based, regional level, the composition of total energy requirements can be show n on in detail.
+Region-specific and activity-specific; w eighted averages on NUTS-0 level Energy input units Input unit/ha; Input unit/head On an activity-based, regional level, the composition of input units driving the energy needs can be shown in detail.
+Region-specific and activity-specific; weighted averages on NUTS-0 level Energy content products MJ/kg product On an activity-based level, the energy content for products can be show n; energy assessment of output is based on this parameter; Energy content is assumed being equal throughout all NUTS-II regions.
 Activity-specific